Peafowl

-Plumage
+Description

-The Indian peacock has iridescent blue and green plumage, mostly metallic blue and green, but the green peacock has green and bronze body feathers.
+The Indian peacock (Pavo cristatus) has iridescent blue and green plumage, mostly metal-like blue and green.
 In both species, females are a little smaller than males in terms of weight and wingspan, but males are significantly longer due to the "tail", also known as a "train".
-The peacock train consists not of tail quill feathers, but highly elongated upper tail coverts.
+The peacock train consists not of tail quill feathers but highly elongated upper tail coverts.
 These feathers are marked with eyespots, best seen when a peacock fans his tail.
-Both sexes of all species have a crest atop the head.
+All species have a crest atop the head.
 The Indian peahen has a mixture of dull grey, brown, and green in her plumage.
 The female also displays her plumage to ward off female competition or signal danger to her young.

-Green peafowl differ from Indian peafowl in that the male has green and gold plumage and black wings with a sheen of blue.
+Male green peafowls (Pavo muticus) have green and bronze or gold plumage, and black wings with a sheen of blue.
 Unlike Indian peafowl, the green peahen is similar to the male, but has shorter upper tail coverts, a more coppery neck, and overall less iridescence.
+Both males and females have spurs.

-The Congo peacock male does not display his covert feathers, but uses his actual tail feathers during courtship displays.
+The Congo peacock (Afropavo congensis) male does not display his covert feathers, but uses his actual tail feathers during courtship displays.
 These feathers are much shorter than those of the Indian and green species, and the ocelli are much less pronounced.
 Females of the Indian and African species are dull grey and/or brown.

-Chicks of both sexes in all the species are cryptically coloured.
+Chicks of both sexes in all the species are cryptically colored.
 They vary between yellow and tawny, usually with patches of darker brown or light tan and "dirty white" ivory.

 Mature peahens have been recorded as suddenly growing typically male peacock plumage and making male calls.
-While initially gynandromorphism was suspected, researchers have suggested that changes in mature birds are due to a lack of estrogen from old or damaged ovaries, and that male plumage and calls are the default unless hormonally suppressed.
+Research has suggested that changes in mature birds are due to a lack of estrogen from old or damaged ovaries, and that male plumage and calls are the default unless hormonally suppressed.